piggybak/piggybak_bundle_discounts/README.md

 Copyright
 ========

-Copyright (c) 2011 End Point & Steph Skardal.
+Copyright (c) 2012 End Point.
 See LICENSE for further details.